 I like to save on supplies and classroom transformations can use a lot of them!
 I print my challenges 2 to a page to save on paper.
 Instead of printing the colored versions, I’ll print on colored paper to save my ink.
 When my class is doing the QR Code writing activities in my classroom transformations, they write on notebook paper instead of printing the pages provided.
 Do what you can to make it work for you!

 I’ve even laminated the papers before to save them the following year.
 I’ll print 5 copies of each challenge paper, laminate them all, and now I have them to reuse again next year so I won’t have to print anything at all.
 Win!

 I hope you try a classroom transformation soon!
 They aren’t as scary as they appear to be when you look on Pinterest or Instagram!

 Classroom transformations happen every Monday in my classroom and they are now known as “Monday Fundays”!
-You can check them out on my Instagram if you’d like to see them up close.
+Follow me on Instagram, Pinterest, or TikTok to see more!
 You can also find my classroom transformations in my TPT store here.